Yellowstone is the King of all American National Parks and one of our family's favorite travel destinations.

 7. West Thumb Geyser Basin and Lake Yellowstone

-This is such a spectacular area, I have an entire separate post dedicated to my favorite photos from Yellowstone West Thumb basin.
+This is such a spectacular area I have an entirely separate post dedicated to my favorite Yellowstone West Thumb basin photos.

 8. Mammoth Hot Springs

-An immense complex of hot springs on a hill of limestone, the Mammoth Hot Springs was formed after thousands of years of cooling down hot water and calcium carbonate resulting in these complex of hot springs.
+An immense complex of hot springs on a hill of limestone, the Mammoth Hot Springs was formed after thousands of years of cooling down hot water and calcium carbonate, resulting in these complexes of hot springs.

 Mammoth Springs aren't always flowing with water.
-We've seen them wet and we've seen them dry and they're beautiful all the same.
-While there, keep an eye out for the herd of elk that u
+We've seen them wet, and we've seen them dry, and they're beautiful all the same.

 9. Artist's Paint Pots

-Bubbly and colorful, the Artist’s Paint Pots is like a giant canvas with lots of oil paint gently melting in the surface.
+Bubbly and colorful, the Artist’s Paint Pots is like a giant canvas with lots of oil paint gently melting on the surface.

-Hiking the Artist’s Paint Pots will take you around 30 minutes only so it’s pretty just enough to admire the area, take good shots, and then probably drive to another attraction to make the most of your Yellowstone visit.
+Hiking the Artist’s Paint Pots will take around 30 minutes, so it’s pretty enough to admire the area, take good shots, and then drive to another attraction to make the most of your Yellowstone visit.